-My research focus is on abiotic factors of crop production with the goal of increasing farm input productivity of water and nutrients.
+My research focuses on abiotic factors of crop production, intending to increase farm input productivity of water and nutrients.
 This includes determining adaptive traits and identifying best management practices of a specific environment for yield and quality.

 I have a newly acquired love for cats (I was a dog person prior).
-During my first year as a faculty here at Montana State Univ, my temporary summer employees found three kittens near the nitrogen use efficiency research plots.
+During my first year as a faculty here at Montana State Univ, my temporary summer employees found three kittens near the nitrogen research plots.
 They were barely a week old.
-Two of my summer employees adopted the two, and one was adopted by Shana in MSU-Bozeman.
-A month later, one of the summer employees called and said, “Please adopt Flin.”
-It never worked out for her.
-His name now, D3, is after the field name where he was found.
-He definitely is the king of the household.
+Two of my summer employees adopted the two, and Shana adopted one in MSU-Bozeman.
+A month later, one of the summer employees changed her mind, called, and said, “Please adopt Flin.”
+His name now, D3 – after the field name we found him.
+He is the king of the household.

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit”- Aristotle

 The below quote is my postdoc mentor’s (Jim Specht) favorite one.

 “In theory, there is no difference between theory and practice, but in practice, there is” – Yogi Berra

 I listen a lot to Biagi, D’Arienzo, Pugliese, Trolio, Canaro, and other relaxed and upbeat alternative music possible for Argentine Tango.
 Tango music (and dance), I believe, refresh my focus and provides a personal outlet.
 Also, it allowed me to be actively part of a growing Tango community in Montana (and in the United States).
 Recently, I started DJ’ing to our local once- a-month-milonga in Kalispell, http://www.kalispelltango.com/.
 Care for Tanda during scientific meetings?

 The below video is a nicely done alternative Tango.